 There has been a lot of hype surrounding the release of the Fellow Ode grinder in 2020.
 The idea was first launched on Kickstarter, and they met their goal of $200 000 in just 94 minutes!
 This is a grinder that the coffee world has been waiting for.
-It is aimed at manual brewing methods and packed full of features.
+It is aimed at manual brewing methods and is packed full of features.
 It has professional-grade 64mm flat burrs, single-dose loading, an auto-stop function, and a stunning design!
 So how does the Fellow Ode stack up?

 The Fellow Ode grinder is a stunning grinder that is aimed at manual brewing methods.
 It is packed full of features with 64mm flat burrs, single-dose loading, an auto-stop function, a tiny footprint, and quick and quiet grinding.
 However, some have found it has a narrow range of grind settings and can not grind fine enough for certain light roasts.

 Fellow Ode Grinder Review

 The Fellow Ode is simply a stunning grinder with the typical Fellow aesthetics.
 It is impressively compact, measuring only 4.25” wide by 9.5” deep by 9.5” tall.
 You will have no problem fitting this grinder on your bench.
 This does, however, come at the cost of a bean hopper – the Fellow Ode has been designed to be a single dose grinder and, as such, only holds 80g of beans.

 Fellow has included several thoughtful features in its design.
 These include a magnetically aligned catch bin that easily snaps into place, fins on the bin to aid in pouring the ground coffee smoothly and a knocker to knock excess grinds from the shoot.
 The Fellow Ode really is a beautifully designed grinder.

 They have also included a grind guide on the inside of the lid with recommended grind settings for the various brew methods.
 However, some experts have thought these recommendations aren’t all that accurate, particularly if you are using lightly roasted coffee.

 Ease of Use